ReverseAndBot/Snapchat-Bot/README.md

 &nbsp;

 ![banner](Screenshot_-_Snapchat-API-Bot_-_by-GitHub-ReverseAndBot_-_Create-a-workflow_-_20240824.png)
+Screenshot: How to create a Snapchat bot workflow, consisting of several jobs (tasks)

 &nbsp;

 > [!NOTE]
-> Last update of this page: August 23rd, 2024
+> Last update of this page: August 25th, 2024

 > [!TIP]